javaGuruBY/rpaS2/homework/english/fyodorov/lecture1/task1.md

 18. Where is their brother swimming now?
 19. What do they eat at breakfast?
 20. Are They swimming at the moment?
-21. Mike doesn't wear a tie today.
+21. Mike isn't wearing a tie today.
 22. Maila doesn't watch TV every morning.
 23. Listen!
 Blanca is singing in the bathroom.
 24. Bea sometimes reads comics.